Surya-Adhikari/ATM-Transaction-Simulator/README.md

+// code
 import java.util.Scanner;
 public class Main {
 	private double balance; // Variable to store the account balance private int pin; // Variable to store the user's PIN private String[] history = new String[5]; // Array to store transaction history private int historyCount = 0; // Counter for the number of transactions in history

-    // Constructor to initialize the ATM with a PIN and initial balance public Main(int initialPin, double initialBalance) {
+ // Constructor to initialize the ATM with a PIN and initial balance
+    public Main(int initialPin, double initialBalance) {
         this.pin = initialPin;
         this.balance = initialBalance;